posva/unplugin-vue-router/README.md

 ## TypeScript

 This plugin generates a `d.ts` file with all the typing overrides when the dev or build server is ran.
-Make sure to include it in your `tsconfig.json`'s `include` or `files` property:
+Make sure to include it in your `tsconfig.json`'s (or `jsconfig.json`'s) `include` or `files` property:

 ```js
 {